msrd/Summit-2019-Unconference/README.md

 We are using "Issues" as our list of proposed topics.
 To propose a topic you would either like to say something about, or that you would like to learn more about, add an "Issue".

 To vote on which topics you would like to see discussed at the unconference, flag an issue with a thumbs-up.
+You can also leave comments if you would like to co-present a topic.

 Submit topic recommendations sooner rather than later to give attendees the opportunity to vote.
 Whichever topics have the most thumbs-ups by 12:00PM PDT on Thursday, March 21 will be assigned dedicated time slots at the unconference on Friday, March 22.